Venezuela's violent crime fuels the death business

 Upstairs from him and next to a huge oven on La Central's top floor, Giovanni Vespoli bakes photos of the dead onto ceramic for use on marble headstones, at between 1,300-1,600 bolivars ($206-254) each, in a country where many earn the minimum wage of about 3,300 bolivars a month.

-"Having a funeral parlor is a money-maker.
+"Having a funeral parlour is a money-maker.
 There are deaths here, there and everywhere, the situation is out of control," says Vespoli, 28, who can bake 90 images on a busy day.

 "Express kidnappings", where victims are snatched for a few hours while families pay a ransom or they are made to withdraw as much money as possible from cash machines, are common.